dmgudeman/DiveTheTrieste/README.md

 ### The submarine moves on a classic cross section of the ocean
 At first the submarine moves across the screen first due the background moving.
-At screen, the background stops moving and the state is transferred to the submarine object which moves ontop the background to the edge.
-The difficult job of maintaining state and creating a smooth transition was  accomplished by updating coordinates on both the submarine as well as the background.
-Dynamic calculation of the depth allows the sub to avoid crashing into the bottom.
+At one point the background stops moving and the state is transferred to the submarine object which moves ontop the background to the edge.
+The difficult job of maintaining state and creating a smooth transition was  accomplished by updating coordinates on both the submarine as well as the background objects.
+Layered onto this mechanism, is the dynamic calculation of the depth allowing the sub to avoid crashing into the bottom.
 The bottom was first mapped with lateral constants.
 <div style="float: left; margin-right: 10px;">
 <img src="./assets/code/constants.png" alt="constants" width="600" height="300">
 </div>
-Storing objects were stored in an array to allowed the use of array methods.
-The y coordinate of the ocean floor was  calculated using the classic y intercept method.
+Storing objects in an array to allowed the use of array filtr method.
+The y coordinate of the ocean floor was  calculated using the classic y intercept method calculated with points stored in the objects.
 <div style="float: left; margin-right: 10px;">
 <img src="./assets/code/yIntercept.png" alt="constants" width="600" height="300">
 </div>